custom-components/ble_monitor/faq.md

     - During setup of the app, give access to the local device storage.
     - The app will create a folder `/devicestorage/vevs/`.
 Add a folder `logs` in this folder (`/devicestorage/vevs/logs/`).
     - Add the sensor device to the MiHome app.
     - After setting up, a file `pairings.txt` will be created in `/devicestorage/vevs/logs/misc/pairings.txt`.
 Open this file.
 The encryption key you need is called `Bindkey`.
 Also make a note of the corresponding Mac.
+If the `pairings.txt` file isn't created, try an older version of MiHome mod.

 3. Intercepting the MiHome application traffic